 Students will learn how to cut steel with oxygen and acetylene, and how to join metal using standard arc welding, and Mig welding.
-The program will begin with orientation to the shop and equipment to be used during the class.
-Safety instruction is on personal safety, PPE and on the job safety as it applies to the welding trade.
+The program will begin with an orientation to the shop and equipment to be used during the class.
+Safety instruction focuses on personal safety, PPE, and on the job safety as it applies to the welding trade.

-Students will work with oxygen & acetylene for cutting operations.
+Students will work with oxygen and acetylene for cutting operations.
 They will be shown the technique and secrets of arc welding.
 Students will use 7018 rods to weld up ½” plate in four positions.
-Student will practice flat, horizontal, vertical, and overhead.
+Students will practice flat, horizontal, vertical, and overhead.

 Mig welding instruction will be using Argon/ CO2 gas shielded environment to join light gauge sheet metal in various procedures.

 This welding class will begin where Welding I ended.
 Students will work with advanced stick welding techniques.
 Students will practice their new found Mig welding skills, begin the process of design and layout to produce a finished product.
 The instructor will utilize his many years of experience to aid students and guide them during this process.

 Students will bring materials from their Welding I kit.
 A fixed amount of material is covered by the supply fees charged.
 Usage of these supplies will be monitored by the instructor.
 Material and stock above this set amount for large projects that students may wish to produce will be the responsibility of the student to purchase and arrange for delivery.

 Learn the basics of MIG welding (welding with a wire) and the art of metal forming.
 The course will cover welding safety, operation of an electric MIG welder, operating an oxygen and acetylene torch, use of a plasma cutter and grinders.